'It's over and done with': Officer testifies that Mountie texted wife after shooting

 Court heard how Bernie Herman usually left his uniform and service pistol at the RCMP station.
 But he left the station wearing the uniform and belt, and was in possession of the gun on the day of the killing.

 RCMP Const.
 Jackson Goodfellow said he was dispatched to his staff sergeant's home.
-There was some confusion as to what was going on, but Goodfellow told court he was told "Bernie may have just killed someone."
+There was some confusion as to what was going on, but Goodfellow said he was told "Bernie may have just killed someone."

-Goodfellow said eventually Bernie Herman exited the house, hugged another officer who had responded to the scene and then he was arrested.
+Goodfellow said eventually Bernie Herman left the house, hugged another officer who had responded to the scene and was arrested.

+Braden Herman's older brother, Brett Herman, said it was difficult to hear that the accused was hugging colleagues while his brother's body was in the woods.

+"(My brother) was scared probably for the last moments of his life," Brett Herman said outside of court.

 At some point, Braden Herman lived with the officer and his wife.
 But Braden Herman’s family say the relationship became emotionally and physically abusive, and he tried to stay away from the Mountie.

-“He was always trying to avoid Bernie,” Brett Herman said of his younger brother.

-Family have said the officer was able to use his position of authority to harass Braden Herman.
+Family also said the officer used his position of authority to harass Braden Herman.

-Insp.
-Craig Mushka with the Prince Albert police has said on the day Braden Herman’s body was found, the accused called a co-worker and “made disturbing comments that he had killed someone.”

-Police have also said Bernie Herman provided information on where to find the body.

 After his arrest, Bernie Herman resigned from the police force.

-Note: Note to readers: This is a corrected story; An earlier version said the trial was taking place in Prince Albert, Alta.